 So we can live today just like the ancient women, waiting and believing in Jesus, experiencing the gift of His presence with us now and holding out hope in His promise to return.

-We invite you to help others in need this Christmas season as we support some of our local Trinity Serves Partners through a toy and supply collection for children in need.
+We invite you to help others in need this Christmas season as we support some of our local Trinity Serves Partners.

 Thank you to everyone who continues to give to God’s work at Trinity.
 As you may already know, we usually receive a significant portion of our giving in these last couple months of the year, so we humbly ask for your prayers for our Church and your continued generosity as we head into year-end.